mramshaw/Elastic/README.md

 Note the version number (affects API calls, etc).

-There was a breaking change going from 6.x.x versions -> 7.x.x versions, so keep [Semantic Versioning](http://semver.org/) in mind.
+There were breaking changes going from 6.x.x versions -> 7.x.x versions, so keep [Semantic Versioning](http://semver.org/) in mind.

 ## Health